microsoft/sqlworkshops/sql2019workshop/sql2019wks/09_BigDataClusters.md

 SQL Server 2019 Big Data Clusters solve challenges of HDFS deployment and maximum performance data access through a **Storage and Data Pool**.

-A **Storage Pool** is a pre-deployed HDFS cluster using Kubernetes pods that can be accessed through standard HDFS interfaces (WebHDFS) or through the SQL Server Master Instance with Polybase.
+A **Storage Pool** is a pre-deployed HDFS cluster using Kubernetes pods that can be accessed through standard HDFS interfaces (WebHDFS) or through the SQL Server Master Instance with Polybase using a special built-in **connector**.
 A Storage Pool uses the SQL Server engine for optimized access to HDFS files.
+You can read more about storage pools at https://docs.microsoft.com/en-us/sql/big-data-cluster/concept-storage-pool.

 A **Data Pool** is a pre-deployed set of pods using SQL Server instances to store shards of data optimized with columnstore indexes.
-Data Pools are access with Polybase from the SQL Server Master Instance.
+Data Pools are accessed with Polybase from the SQL Server Master Instance through a special built-in connector.
+You can use T-SQL statements like INSERT, SELECT, TRUNCATE, and EXECUTE AS with data pools.
+You can read more about data pools at https://docs.microsoft.com/en-us/sql/big-data-cluster/concept-data-pool.

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b><a name="activity9.1">     Activity: Analyzing data using the Storage and Data Pool</a></b></h2>